sasjs/sasjs.io/docs/windows.md

 ---
 layout: article
 title: Deploying to Locked Down Windows Machines
-description: Windows specific tips for deploying the supporting tools around the SASjs framework
+description: Windows specific tips for deploying the supporting tools around the SASjs framework into locked down Enterprise windows machines
 og_image: img/windowspath.png
 ---
 <!-- this has to be in the root folder as it is linked from an sgf2020 paper -->